Ryan Seacrest Interested In ‘American Idol’ Reboot On ABC — Will The Show Move To New York City?

-The hosting services of Ryan Seacrest are in hot demand lately with the reboot of American Idol and his brand new gig on Live with Kelly which has now evolved into Live with Kelly and Ryan.
-Considering Ryan Seacrest’s already jam-packed schedule, there have been questions about how he could possibly add the American Idol reboot’s hosting duties to that list but with a little change to the schedule and a few lost hours of sleep, that is all possible.
+The hosting services of Ryan Seacrest are in hot demand lately with the reboot of American Idol and his brand new gig on Live with Kelly, which has now evolved into Live with Kelly and Ryan.
+Considering Ryan Seacrest’s already jam-packed schedule, there have been questions about how he could possibly add the American Idol reboot’s hosting duties to that list, but with a little change to the schedule and a few lost hours of sleep, that is all possible.
 What makes the American Idol reboot even more exciting is that Ryan Seacrest really wants to take part according to TMZ.

 While American Idol fans are excited that Ryan Seacrest is interested in reprising his role as host, the logistics of taking back his spot on the show while at the same time hosting Live with Kelly and Ryan on top of his numerous radio shows seems daunting.